secure-diversITy/splunk/splunkhelper/README.md

 ## Command shortcuts:

-       splunk                  --      Provides direct access to splunk binary splunkrestart           --      Restarts splunk
+       splunk                  --      Provides direct access to splunk binary (real exec: like "/opt/splunk/bin/splunk" )
+       splunkrestart           --      Restarts splunk
+                                       (real exec: "restart")
        splunkwebrestart        --      Restarts splunk web interface
+                                       (real exec: "restartss")
        splunkdebug             --      Executes btool debug check
+                                       (real exec: "btool --debug check")
        splunkstop              --      Stops splunk
+                                       (real exec: "stop")
        splunkstart             --      Starts splunk
+                                       (real exec: "start")
-       splunkstatus            --      Status of splunk and helper processes splunkshcdeploy         --      Deploy configuration bundle within a Search Head Cluster It will ask you for a cluster member and if you execute it on a SH cluster member server it will catch you the cluster members and status for easy copy & paste
+       splunkstatus            --      Status of splunk and helper processes (real exec: "status")
+       splunkshcapply|deploy   --      Apply/Deploy configuration bundle within a Search Head Cluster (real exec: "apply shcluster-bundle -target xxxx")
+                                       It will ask you for a cluster member(!) and if you execute it on a SH cluster member server it will catch the cluster members for you and their status for easy copy & paste
+       splunkcmapply|deploy    --      Apply/Deploy configuration bundle within a cluster
+                                       (real exec: "apply cluster-bundle")
+                                       --> This will work on a Cluster Master (CM) only (will abort if not on CM) splunkclustershow       --      Shows the current cluster status (real exec: "show cluster-status")
+                                       --> This will work on a Cluster Master (CM) only (will abort if not on CM)
+       splunkclustershowbundle --      Shows the current status of cluster bundle config (real exec: "show cluster-bundle-status")
-       splunkcmdeploy          --      Deploy configuration bundle within a cluster This will work on a Cluster Master (CM) only and this is checked first.
-If not executed on a CM it will abort.
+                                       --> This will work on a Cluster Master (CM) only (will abort if not on CM)

 ## Install: